i-tanova/Learn-Spring/README.md

 	 - Go to services.RecipeServiceImpl and add SLF4J Lambok annotation
 	   This will inject a logger.
 Now write inside getRecipes -
 	        > log.debug("Logging")

+	 - Important: Invalidate cashe and restart Intellij IDEA in order Lambok to work
+	 ***** Note: When something bed happen: Invalidate cashe and restart.

+- Assignment: Refactor Recipe project to use Lambok
+            - Refactor all entities to use @Data
+	    - Use @slf4j on controller and bootstrap classes
+	    - Add some debug logging